7 Common Data Analytics Problems - & How to Solve Them | Pecan AI

 To be implemented and adopted, many analytics tools require significant change management and engineering assistance.
 And, of course, analytics projects themselves demand a significant amount of time and resources.
 Sometimes they will bear fruit, and other times they won’t.

 Contrast that with a predictive analytics platform, which can do in hours what it might take a data analyst or scientist months to achieve.
-Not only can you connect multiple data sources to the platform for automatic importing, but you can use pre-built model templates to generate highly accurate predictions with speed and ease.
-This means your business colleagues will be able to act quickly on the provided insights to achieve their business goals.
+Not only can you connect multiple data sources to the platform for automatic importing, but with Pecan, you can use Predictive GenAI to define a predictive question that can be answered with a model based on your raw data.
+Auto-generated code kickstarts your model, which the Pecan engine then automatically builds.
+The model uses hidden patterns in your data to generate predictions.
+With those predictions, your business colleagues will be able to act quickly on the provided insights to achieve their business goals.

 Another thing to keep in mind: data changes over time, and models require ongoing maintenance in order to remain accurate and effective.
 In the case of traditional rule-based models, this often means restarting the modeling process from scratch.